ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ...
 ~~~~~~~~~~

 If a leaf node has successfully completed its connection, all other attempts should be made ineligible for use by the application for the original request.
-New connection attempts that involve transmitting data on the network should not be started after another leaf node has completed successfully, as the connection as a whole has been established.
+New connection attempts that involve transmitting data on the network ought not to be started after another leaf node has already successfully completed, because the connection as a whole has now been established.
 An implementation may choose to let certain handshakes and negotiations complete in order to gather metrics to influence future connections.
-Similarly, an implementation may choose to hold onto fully established leaf nodes that were not the first to establish for use as part of a Pooled Connection, see {{pooled-connections}}, or in future connections.
-In both cases, keeping additional connections is generally not recommended since those attempts were slower to connect and may exhibit less desirable properties.
+Keeping additional connections is generally not recommended since those attempts were slower to connect and may exhibit less desirable properties.

 ### Determining Successful Establishment